thesse1/webmethods-api-gateway-staging/README.md

 | Export API(s) from DESIGN API Gateway in which environment set? | webm_io (default) or azure_demo_01 |
 | Message for the commit in Git? | The change will be committed with this commit message |

+> Note: API Gateway export archives can only be imported on API Gateway environment on the same or higher fixlevel.
+As of 23.05.24, the environments on webm_io are on fixlevel 11.0 while the environment on azure_demo_01 are on fixlevel 10.15 fix 15.
+This means: When you export an API project from webm_io DESIGN environment, you will not be able to deploy this API project on any azure_demo_01 target environment.

 ### `Export arbitrary API project from DESIGN`

 This pipeline will export the APIs and other API Gateway assets in the specified API project from DESIGN, and it will automatically commit the changes to the HEAD of the selected branch of the Git repository.